DrDijkstra/monstar-gallary/README.md

 ## Database Layer
-Database layer deals with data stored in rom.
+Database layer deals with data stored in ROM.
 It is managed by Core Data which basically uses sqlite.
 Database layer is only accessible from service layer.

 ![arch](/Resource/arch.png)